Antiz96/Linux-Server/Services/PostgreSQL.md

 1 - Stop services using the postgres database, so data are not being written anymore.

-2 - Make a proper backup of the current state of the machine running the postgreSQL container (e.g. a snapshot of the VM).
+2 - Make a backup or recovery point of the current state of the machine running the postgreSQL container (e.g. a snapshot of the VM).

 3 - Perform a dump of the database: